 Figure 6.x.3.1-1: Registration procedure

-1. The UE indicates whether it supports Service.
+1. The UE indicates whether it supports V2X Service for VRU (e.g. VAM messages).

-16. If the UE supports , the PCF provides the V2X Service type for VRU Service as part of PC5 QoS parameters.
+16. If the UE supports V2X Service for VRU, the PCF provides the V2X Service type for VRU Service as part of PC5 QoS parameters.

-17. The AMF provides the permission in the registration accept message.
+17. The AMF provides the permission of V2X Service for VRU in the registration accept message.

 6.X.3.1 Service request

-6.x.3.1.1 Initiation of
+6.x.3.1.1 Initiation of V2X Service for VRU

-Figure 6.x.3.1.1-1: Initiation of
+Figure 6.x.3.1.1-1: Initiation of V2X Service for VRU

-1. The Service Request message includes the VRU operation and V2X Service type for .
-The VRU operation indicates that the UE requests to transmit messages for the in network scheduled mode.
+1. The Service Request message includes the VRU operation and V2X Service type for V2X Service for VRU.
+The VRU operation indicates that the UE requests to transmit messages for the V2X Service for VRU in network scheduled mode.

 Step 3 to stop 11 is optionally performed if needed, for example, the UE intends to send uplink data at the same time.

-12. If the UE is authorized to use the as represented by the V2X Service type, the AMF provides to the RAN node the RRC Inactive Assistance Information.
-The Preferred Scheduled Mode for (e.g. network schedule mode) and allowed V2X Service type are included as part of the RRC Inactive Assistance Information.
+12. If the UE is authorized to use the V2X Service for VRU as represented by the V2X Service type, the AMF provides to the RAN node the RRC Inactive Assistance Information.
+The Preferred Scheduled Mode for V2X Service for VRU (e.g. network schedule mode) and allowed V2X Service type are included as part of the RRC Inactive Assistance Information.

-The AMF also includes the allowed V2X Service type in the Service Accept message to the UE.
+The AMF also includes the allowed V2X Service type for VRU in the Service Accept message to the UE.

 13. The UE generates the PC5 Packet Filters Set for allowed V2X Service type internally.